Azure/Enterprise-Scale/docs/wiki/How-Enterprise-Scale-Works.md

   - **Management:** This Management Group contains the dedicated subscription for management, monitoring, and security, which will host Azure Log Analytics, Azure Automation, and Azure Sentinel.
 Specific Azure policies are assigned to harden and manage the resources in the management subscription.

-  - **Connectivity:** This Management Group contains the dedicated subscription for connectivity, which will host the Azure networking resources required for the platform, such as Azure Virtual WAN/Virtual Network for the hub, Azure Firewall, DNS Private Zones, Express Route circuits, ExpressRoute/VPN Gateways etc among others.
+  - **Connectivity:** This Management Group contains the dedicated subscription for connectivity, which will host the Azure networking resources required for the platform, such as Azure Virtual WAN/Virtual Network for the hub, Azure Firewall, DNS Private Zones, Express Route circuits, ExpressRoute/VPN Gateways etc. among others.
 Specific Azure policies are assigned to harden and manage the resources in the connectivity subscription.
   - **Identity:** This Management Group contains the dedicated subscription for identity, which is a placeholder for Windows Server Active Directory Domain Services (AD DS) VMs, or Azure Active Directory Domain Services to enable AuthN/AuthZ for workloads within the landing zones.
 Specific Azure policies are assigned to harden and manage the resources in the identity subscription.

 - **Landing Zones:** This is the parent Management Group for all the landing zone subscriptions and will have workload agnostic Azure Policies assigned to ensure workloads are secure and compliant.